steve71/RasPiBrew/RASPI-SETUP.md

 Copy software to `/var/www` preserving the directory structure.
 Start Putty on Windows and type login name and password.
 Program must be run as superuser:  Type `sudo bash`
 Start program by typing: `python raspibrew`
+Next, start the firefox browser on a computer on your network.